panzerdp/dmitripavlutin.com/content/posts/053-react-fetch/index.md

 }
 ```

-The fetching jungle, bananas and monkeys were extracted to `useEmployeesFetch()`.
+The jungle, bananas and monkeys were extracted to `useEmployeesFetch()`.
 The component `<EmployeesPage>` is not cluttered with fetching logic, but rather does its direct job: render UI elements.

 What's better, you can reuse `useEmployeesFetch()` in any other component that requires fetching employees.

 #### Benefits

-*Simplicity*
+*Plain and simple*
 Hooks are free of boilerplate code because they are plain functions.

 *Reusability*